arup-group/postgres-data-modeling/readme.md

-# Sparkify song database
+# PostgreSQL song database

-The purpose of this database is to store song, artist and user log records for a startup called Sparkify that provides music streaming services.
+The purpose of this database is to store song, artist and user log records for a startup that provides music streaming services.
 Data is first extracted from raw JSON files and subsequently transformed and loaded into a PostgreSQL database.
 The database is designed with the intent of enabling and facilitating data analytics for exploring user activity and behavior.

 ## Schema
 The design of the database follows a star schema in order to optimize queries for data analysis.
 This includes the following tables and their respective attributes: